Live notebook

 \begin{align} \frac{PC_x}{\Delta y} &= 1,\\ \frac{PC_y}{\Delta y} &= \cos{\alpha} \cdot \frac{1}{\delta},\\ \frac{PC_z}{\Delta y} &= \sin{\alpha}. \end{align}

-Here, Bruker’s PC convention is used (see the reference frame tutorial), and \(\delta\) is the detector pixel size.
-It was \(\delta = 59.2\) \(\mu\)m on the detector used in the experiment.
+Here, Bruker’s PC convention is used (see the reference frame tutorial). \(\delta\) is the detector pixel size.
+The detector used in this experiment has a pixel size of \(\delta = 59.2\) μm.

 Pang and co-workers optimize the orientation solutions and PCs saved with the experimental data as determined from Hough indexing with EDAX OIM.
-Here, we will do the following:
+In this tutorial, we do the following:

-Refine Hough indexed orientations and average PC using pattern matching.
-This will only be done for a vertical slice of the full dataset (the same used by Pang and co-workers).
-This slice has shape (151, 10).
+3. Refine Hough indexed orientations and average PC using pattern matching.
+This is only be done for a vertical slice of the full dataset (the same slice used by Pang and co-workers).
+The slice has shape (151, 10).

-Finally, we will average the refined PCs along the horizontal (giving one PC per 151 vertical position) and compare these to the ones expected from the equations above.
+To validate our results, we average the refined PCs along the horizontal (giving one PC per 151 vertical position) and compare them to the ones expected from the equations above.

 Pang and co-workers use the global optimization algorithm SNOBFIT to optimize orientations and PCs simultaneously.
 Here, we will use the local optimization algorithm Nelder-Mead, as implemented in NLopt, and see that we obtain comparable results.